 "Erik is always ready to work, always punctual, he is independent, smart, flexible and articulate.
 He often had to make split second decisions and was always a team player."− Linn Ullmann, Founder & fmr.
 Artistic Director - The Bergman Estate Foundation

 "Erik is not afraid of anything.
 He is really sharp, sees things, acts and executes instantly."− Pernilla Dahlman, CEO - Screen Interaction

 Holistic analytical ability to understand complex services and identify the clients challenges and opportunities based on customer insights, internal knowledge and collected data.

-Specialized in the field of customer insight driven Digital Concept Design, through Service Design methods, iteration, innovation and prototyping.
+Specialized in the field of customer & internal insight driven Concept Design, through Service Design & User Experience Design methods, iteration, innovation and prototyping.

 People are willing to gain knowledge, change behaviors, extend their expectations, enhance their driving forces and create needs.
 Creating innovative solutions based upon true human value will make that change and create great services, products and strategies that people choose, love and recommend.

 In order to fully understand the customer and how changes will affect the experience of a service, creating minimum viable prototypes has proven to be a great way of exploring potential solutions without harming the service experience.
 Iterating these prototypes with real customers creates invaluable feedback for further development.

 Nothing is perfect from the beginning, not even with the knowledge of what creates great human value.
 The solution needs to be tested and refined over the course of time.
 There is no such thing as ”done”.
 We live in a world of constant change with an technological exponential growth, and failing fast has therefore proven to be a great way of exploring and refining the service, product or strategy.